 - 1 Soup Spoon to scrape the sweetened condensed milk from the jar

 - 1 Chopstick to stir the melted chocolate mixture

-- Allow to set for 1 hr or more.
+- Set then portion: allow to set for 1 hr or more.
 Then remove, pull fudge up and out of the tin and slice into pieces.

-- Note 2 This is one standard tin of sweetened condensed milk.
+- Note 2 - Sweetened condensed milk: This is one standard tin of sweetened condensed milk.
 It is thick and sticks to the tin, so use a spoon to scrap it all out into the heat proof jug.

-- Note 5 We use the overhang from the slice tin as this helps us pull the fudge up and out of the tin.
+- Note 5 - Overhang of paper: We use the overhang from the slice tin as this helps us pull the fudge up and out of the tin.
 Allow 1-2cm.